-Figure 3.1 in Chapter 3 provides the detailed descriptions of the three achievement levels for grades 4 and 8.
+Figure 3.1 in Chapter 3 provides the detailed descriptions of the three achievement levels for grade 4.
 In addition, exemplar questions are presented to illustrate each level.

 &lt;sup>4 National Council of Teachers of Mathematics.
 Curriculum and Evaluation Standards for School Mathematics.
 (Reston, VA: NCTM, 1989).